Patterns for (Re)cognition I

 with works by Vincent Meessen & Tshiela Ntendu

-The duo show Patterns for (Re)cognition, showed in KIOSK Ghent and then in Kunsthalle Basel, contains works by Belgian artist Vincent Meessen (1971, Baltimore, US) and Congolese artist Tshiela Ntendu (ca. 1890 – ca. 1950, Congo).
+The duo exhibition Patterns for (Re)cognition, showed in KIOSK Ghent and afterwards in Kunsthalle Basel, contains works by Belgian artist Vincent Meessen (1971, Baltimore, US) and Congolese artist Tshiela Ntendu (ca. 1890 – ca. 1950, Congo).
 The exhibition makes unexpected connections between the various uses of abstraction in psychology, art and design.